FlorianGrimm/Brimborium.Werkzeugkasten/Brimborium.Werkzeugkasten.Powershell/helpmd/New-WKPSAppHost.md

 ```

 ### -AppSettingsJsonPath
-Loads the configuration from the specified appsettings.json file.
+Loads the configuration from the specified appsettings.json file. -AppSettingsJsonPath is optional.
+If not set, the appsettings.json file in the ContentRootPath is used.
+if the file exists the configuration "Host" is used to configure the host.

 ```yaml
 Type: String